 Journeying with me from Tacoma, Washington to Durham, North Carolina and the community of Duke Divinity School, this suffering goes with me more than ever before.
 I have said over and over again to my poor health, “This really isn’t a good time.
 Could you please leave me alone?”
 But at its core is this fundamental insistence on being experienced fully and without reprieve, to break me wide open for reasons unknown, and silence me at a crucial moment when I could be making new connections with new people.

-I think there is simply no making sense of our suffering, you just learn to grapple with your two options of resisting your reality or embracing it.
+I think there is simply no making sense of our suffering, you just learn to grapple with two fundamental options: resisting your reality or embracing it (not to be mistaken for enjoying it).
 Today I break the silence because I’m feeling ready to take up the latter.
 Perhaps our pain and suffering knocks upon our door not to taunt us away from fulfillment, but to befriend us and teach us all that it can about true love and true joy—those virtues that we culturally unlearn.

 now silence your core